 - Do not display your weapons or props in a threatening or menacing manner.
 (For instance, it’s ok to pose for a picture, but cosplayers should not brandish weapons while walking the event floor.)

-- All prop/costume weapons purchased at the convention must be approved by May the 4th Be With You security if they are to be carried during the convention.
+- All prop/costume weapons purchased at the event must be approved by May the 4th Be With You security if they are to be carried during the event.
 These items must also adhere to the weapons policy.

 - Bags and backpacks are allowed, but are subject to a bag check at the discretion of Salt Lake Comic Con staff and security.